baridhi/nfma_kg_llm/README.md

 First, we split the body of text into chunks.
 Then we extract concepts mentioned within each chunk using an LLM.
 This performs better than identifying entities.

-Assuming that the concepts that are mentioned in the vicinity of each other are related, the edges in the KG are chunk of text which mention the two connected texts.
+Assuming that the concepts that are mentioned in the vicinity of each other are related, the edges in the KG are chunks of text which mention the two connected texts.

 Once the nodes (concepts) and the edges (text chunks) are calculated, it is easy to create a graph out of them using Python libraries.
 This implementation can be replicated in a local computer and does not need GPUs.
 Using the sans-GPT approach makes it economical and efficient.
 The core underlying LLM used is the Mistral 7B openorca instruct.